 What Weight of Fleece Is Best?

 Fleece jackets serve as excellent outwear when temperatures are mild and you're fighting a chill.
 When the mercury plummets, many can shift to act as a layering piece to add extra warmth, often sandwiched between thin base layers (aka long underwear) and outer layers like rain jackets or parkas.
 How much warmth they provide often depends on their thickness or weight.
-Which one you need comes down to how warm you want to be and what you'll be doing.
+Which one you need depends on how warm you want to be and what you'll be doing.

 Lightweight